Friederike Repohl: Clubs

 Repohl began her career in 2000 at FC Altenhagen.
 She switched to Herforder SV in 2005, where she was active in the youth division.
 Already in the 2010/2011 season, she was promoted to the professional squad of Herford and made her Bundesliga debut on March 6, 2011 in the 4–2 defeat in the away game against SGS Essen-Schoenebeck.
 Bottom of the table, the club was relegated from the Bundesliga after one season.
 In the 2011/12 second division season, Repohl was the first-choice goalkeeper until she tore a cruciate ligament in January 2012 and was out for more than half a year.
 At the beginning of the 2012/13 season, she first made a few appearances for Herford's second team in the Westphalian League, but tore her cruciate ligament again.
 She made her comeback in March 2014.
 On April 23, 2015, Repohl announced her move to TSG 1899 Hoffenheim after 10 years at Herforder SV Borussia.
 At Hoffenheim, she made irregular appearances in her first two seasons in the Bundesliga, but she has been the first-choice goalkeeper since the 2017/18 season.
 For the 2019/20 season she moved to VfL Wolfsburg.
 She was in goal at the 2020 Champions League finals in Spain, second-choice to Katarzyna Kiedrzynek.
 In the summer of 2021 she joined Bayer 04 Leverkusen.

+She ended her active professional career in the summer of 2026.